SaltySaddle/github-slideshow/_posts/0000-01-02-SaltySaddle.md

 ---
-layout: slile
+layout: slile 2
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+This is slide 2 style"
 ---
-Your text
+Changed text
-Use the left arror to go back!
+Slide 2 changed text